CUNY Counseling Assistantship Program (CUNYCAP)

 CUNYCAP was created especially for students who received their undergraduate degree from a CUNY college and who are now attending a CUNY college for their graduate studies.
 The project was developed in coordination with CUNY's Central Office of Student Services and individual campuses.
 It provides sites for the development of professionals among our graduate students, allows students to gain valuable experience while receiving a salary and six-credit tuition waiver, and provides opportunities for leadership development.

-Some of the areas where CUNYCAP students are placed include the Office of the Vice President for Student Affairs; Office of the Dean for the School of Natural and Behavioral Sciences; Office of the Dean for the School of Visual, Media, and Performing Arts; Student Activities; Central Depository; the Honors Academy; Health Programs and Immunization Requirements; Students Assistance and Referral; Civic Engagement; Judicial Affairs; and SERVA.
+Some of the areas where CUNYCAP students are placed include the Office of the Vice President for Student Affairs; Office of the Dean for the School of Natural and Behavioral Sciences; Office of the Dean for the School of Visual, Media and Performing Arts; Student Activities; Central Depository; the Honors Academy; Health Programs and Immunization Requirements; Civic Engagement; and Judicial Affairs.
 There are often departments on the waiting list to acquire a CUNYCAP in their office, which all the more demonstrates the program's excellence in providing outstanding graduate employees.

 As a result of budget cuts, CUNYCAP sustained a major cut in the number of positions offered at Brooklyn College, from as many as 30 to 12.